- 23 Jan 2024

 Make sure to check for extra spaces when entering a command.
 If the recipient enters a command with extra spaces at the end, it will not trigger the desired action in the Dialpad SMS.

-Once a recipient replies STOP to a message, they will no longer receive texts from that number.
-As the sender, you will no longer be able to send the recipient a message because the input field will become inaccessible.
+Once a recipient replies STOP to a message, they will no longer receive texts from your organization.
+As the sender, you won't be able to send them any messages because the input field will become inaccessible.

 A message will also appear in a gray box on the bottom of the screen letting you know that the recipient has replied with STOP.
 This is what it looks like in your Dialpad app: